plcharbonneau/consul-demo/README.md

 - Make a copy of the example variables file
   - `cp terraform.auto.tfvars.example terraform.auto.tfvars`
 - Edit `terraform.auto.tfvars` and set values as described in comments

-### Setup Terraform Cloud/Enterprise Workspaces

-- Fork this repo
-- Make a copy of the script [reference/setup-tfe-example.sh](.reference/setup-tfe-example.sh) and name it `setup-tfe.sh`
-  - populate Variables in script
-    - configure TFC/TFE organization
-    - specify your repo and `demo` as branch
-    - specify workspaces names for `single-region-demo` and `multi-region-demo`
-      - script sets working directory for each workspace
-    - configure other variables - see `terraform.auto.tfvars.example` for descriptions
-- Run `setup-tfe.sh` to create TFC/TFE workspaces with VCS connections and populated variables

 ### Multi-Region Demo Notes